SahajKaran/SahajKaran/README.md

 ## About Me

 I am a Data Science graduate from Simon Fraser University (SFU) with over 2 years of professional experience as an Android Developer at 4Refuel.
-I specialize in mobile app development, data analysis, and software engineering, with a focus on designing and implementing efficient, user-friendly Android applications.
+I specialize in mobile app development, and software engineering, with a focus on designing and implementing efficient, user-friendly Android applications.
 I am passionate about leveraging data-driven insights and technology to solve real-world problems and optimize performance.

 ## Current Role